TylerJH-IT/azure-network-protocols/README.md

 </p>
 <p>

-<h3> SSH Traffic </h3>
+<h3>Step 9: SSH Traffic </h3>

   - Filter for SSH in Wireshark
     - In Wireshark, set the filter to show only SSH traffic. (e.g. tcp.port == 22) on the search bar.

   - SSH into Ubuntu VM
-    - From Windows 10 VM, use the Windows Terminal or Powershell and connect to the Ubuntu VM via SSH using its private IP. (e.g. - ssh username@Private IP Address) You'll have to type yes and then the password into it.
+    - From Windows 10 VM, use the Windows Terminal or Powershell and connect to the Ubuntu VM via SSH using its private IP. e.g. - ssh username@Private IP Address, you can find this in the connect panel.
+    - You'll have to type yes and then type the password into it.
     - The Password won't show up as you type it so make sure you carefully type it 1 to 1.
     - Type commands in the SSH session and observe the traffic in Wireshark.
 Use this link for commands cheats sheet (for a studay purpose) https://www.linuxtrainingacademy.com/linux-commands-cheat-sheet/